 The bunk room we had been assigned to vaguely resembled a WWII-era medical tent, with brown leather bunks that looked like gurneys, stacked three atop each other and held in place by removable leather straps.

-We'd arrived half an hour before departure to find two women already there: an older grandma travelling alone, and a beautiful, buxom woman in her thirties carrying her baby daughter.
+We'd arrived half an hour before departure to find two women already there: an older grandma travelling alone, and a woman in her thirties carrying her baby daughter.
 Within minutes, we were joined by another young woman and a middle aged woman who made it clear that–despite arriving last–she would be sleeping on the bottom bunk.

 Some discussion ensued as to how, exactly, one even gets to the top bunk, and it was decided that the best method would be to step onto the small metal sink below the window, then step on the middle bunk, and use the straps to pull yourself to the top.